FelixAnna/web-service-dlw/deployment/kubernetes/kind/readme.md

 ## pull image issue

-in case pull image is very slow, pull it to local first and then load to kind's docker containers by:
+in case pull image is very slow in kind cluster's node, you can pull it to local first and then load to kind's nodes by:

     `kind load docker-image xxx:versionxxx --name yourclustername`